apache/kylin/website/_docs/tutorial/cube_streaming.md

 ## Define data model
 With the table defined in previous step, now we can create the data model.
 The step is almost the same as you create a normal data model, but it has two requirement:

-* Streaming Cube doesn't support join with lookup tables; When define the data model, only select fact table, no lookup table;
+* Before v2.4.0, Streaming Cube doesn't support join with lookup tables; When define the data model, only select fact table, no lookup table;
+* If with v2.4.0 or above, you can add lookup tables to the data model.
+All lookup tables need to be Hive tables;
 * Streaming Cube must be partitioned; If you're going to build the Cube incrementally at minutes level, select "MINUTE_START" as the cube's partition date column.
 If at hours level, select "HOUR_START".

 Here we pick 13 dimension and 2 measure columns: